touch4it/docker-php7/README.md

 * pdo_pgsql
 * zip

-## How do i install additional php extensions?
+## How do I install additional php extensions?

 This work is based on official Docker Hub `php` images.
 You can use docker-php-ext-install to add new extensions.
 More information can be found https://hub.docker.com/_/php/